fkarg/fkarg.github.io/drafts/rat-meetup.md

 <!-- its not most -->

 ### HPMOR-fandom
-Most people either came to LW through HPMOR or now thoroughly enjoy reading/listening to it.
+Most people either came to LW through HPMOR or ar now thoroughly enjoy reading/listening to it after being introduced to it at the meetup.
 We had, in fact, a number of HPMOR discussions already, and cut others short, trying to avoid spoilers for others.

 Being aware of, and at least having started reading/listening (and well, having started fancying) HPMOR has become a form of 'shared culture'

 ### LW-Books
 Something similar has happened with the LW Books:

-Most people got the LW books, and so discussions about their topics (Babble & Prune) occur spontaneously.
+Most people got the LW books, and so discussions about their topics (e.g., Babble & Prune) occur spontaneously.

 Still, I expect much more of this to happen in the future, since most have not finished reading them as of yet.